systemd/systemd/docs/USERDB_AND_DESKTOPS.md

 Note that this change in behavior is a good idea in any case, and does not create any dependencies on `systemd-homed` or systemd-specific APIs.
-It's simply a change of behavior regarding use of existing APIs, not a suggested hook-up to a any new API.
+It's simply a change of behavior regarding use of existing APIs, not a suggested hook-up to any new APIs.

 A display manager which supports this kind of out-of-context screen lock operation needs to inform systemd-homed about this so that systemd-homed knows